Introductory Economics with Justice - January 2025

 10 weekly sessions

-Online classes will be held online via Zoom and each one lasts 90 minutes.
+Online classes will be held online via Zoom and each one lasts for 75-90 minutes.

 Our London in-person course will be two hours but will include a short break for refreshments.